-I get asked everyone once in a while by fellow APES teachers how I run my class with sticky-notes, flipping, Edpuzzle etc., so I am writing this post to outline what I do.
+I developed this method over a decade ago and it one of the main things that students report back as being so helpful in prepping them for the AP® Exam and all other unit exams.
 As any good teacher would do, feel free to copy what might work in your class and tweak things to match your own personality, teaching style, and the type of community and kids you have.

-I made sticky-notes as a template in my own textbook and used a document camera and LCD to project.
+I now flip so my sticky note lectures are on video, but when I lectured in class, I used a document camera and LCD to project.
 The kids brought in their books to class to copy the sticky-notes down.
 I explained the harder concepts and gave examples as we went through each page in the book.

 I expect kids to be able to read the book to obtain information.
 On this page, I point out the two items they are expected to know: Great Pacific Garbage Patch (GPGP) and Plastic Pollution.